saucelabs/sauce-docs/docs/dev/test-configuration-options.md

 <p><small>| OPTIONAL | BOOLEAN | <span className="sauceGreen">Virtual and Real Devices</span> | <span className="sauceGreen">Android Only</span> |</small></p>

-Whether to grant all the requested application permissions automatically when a test starts (`true`).
+Whether to grant all the requested application permissions automatically when a test starts.

 The default value is `true`.